stephband/sequencer.js/README.md

 Plays timed data.
 In sequence.
 With a timer that compensates for latency, and with live control of speed and offset.

+* Tries to gaurantee timing by compensating for delays in firing of timed data
 * Tries to avoid garbage collection.
-The last thing you want while trying to get JS to time accurately is having it wander off to take out the rubbish.
+The last thing you want while trying to get JS to time accurately is having it wander off to take out the rubbish
-* Allows for updates to speed and offset while playing, without skipping playback.
+* Allows for updates to speed and offset while playing

 ## The <code>sequence</code> object